4neesh/DevBlog/src/posts/003AOPbasics.md

 }
 ```
 <p>
-The class FooballGame includeds the <strong>@Component</strong> annotation to ensure it is scanned upon by <code class="language-java">class SpringConfig</code>:
+The above class includeds the <strong>@Component</strong> annotation to ensure it is scanned upon by <code class="language-java">class SpringConfig</code>:
 </p>

 <p>
-Now that we have defined our business logic class (FootballGame) and the configuration class, we are able to create the Aspect class that will hold the Advice and Pointcut expressions:
+We will now build the Aspect class that will hold the Advice and Pointcut expressions to our business logic:
 </p>